cristo-rabani/auto-install-npm/README.md

 Take care that this package works only in develop mode (so you should launch in this mode meteor, once after adding new package)

-Additional important thing is permissions to package.js and of course this file should existed in project.
+Additional important things are permissions to package.js and of course this file should existed in project.

 ```js
 import autoInstallNpm from 'meteor/cristo:auto-install-npm';